 This website is devoted to Disruptive Innovation and technological change.
 Historical and contemporary observations are combined with both academic and more managerially oriented perspectives.
 The image above comes from Kodak’s abandoned site north of Stockholm, Sweden (more photos available here).

-His thesis was awarded a three year postdoctoral scholarship from Jan Wallanders and Tom Hedelius’ foundation at Handelsbanken (2011).
-His research has been published in some of the leading academic journals on the topic of technology management (more info here).
+Sandström’s thesis was awarded a three year postdoctoral scholarship from Jan Wallanders and Tom Hedelius’ foundation at Handelsbanken (2011).
+His research has been published in some of the leading academic journals on economics of innovation and technology management (more info here).
 An appreciated public speaker, Dr. Sandström was in 2009 awarded as the best lecturer by industrial engineering students at Chalmers.
 In 2018, he received the Pedagogical Prize at Chalmers University of Technology for innovative teaching methods.

 You can view his presentations on Slideshare here.